package-operator/package-operator/docs/api-reference.md

 ### ClusterObjectDeploymentStatus

-ClusterObjectDeploymentStatus defines the observed state of a ClusterObjectDeployment
+ClusterObjectDeploymentStatus defines the observed state of a ClusterObjectDeployment.

 | Field | Description |
 | ----- | ----------- |